 Shangri-La at the Shard Located near Borough Market, the hotel offers sleek, modern rooms with unparalleled views of the city.
 The bathrooms, complete with soaking tubs and Japanese-style toilets, offer views of the Thames.
 Definitely a place to splurge. $$$$ Southwark

 Charlotte Street Hotel A charming boutique hotel in a central location with a good restaurant.
-Check out the other Firmdale Hotels for cute, funky stays. $$$ Fitzrovia
+Check out the other Firmdale Hotels for cute, funky stays.
+It’s great for a relaxed and comfortable stay. $$$ Fitzrovia

 London Edition Owned by Marriott, it’s great if you have Starwood or Marriott points.
 It offers a popular bar and restaurant (Berner’s Tavern) as well as a super central location near Oxford Circus.
-(Pictured) $$$ Fitzrovia
+The design of the hotel and rooms is on point as expected for an Ian Schrager property.
+Rooms run small, but that’s London. $$$ Fitzrovia

 Hoxton Hotel More of a hipster boutique hotel with limited services that focuses more on the design and community aspect in the public areas.
 Expect reasonable prices (it’s often on Hotels Tonight) with more minimalist, sleek rooms.
 There’s a Hoxton (more central) and Shoreditch (more east) location. $$ Hoxton or Shoreditch